 Is there a nest of baby squirrels?
 Yes.
 Pretty much every time squirrels are in the attic, it's a single female who has a litter of young.
 She finds her way into the attic twice per year, when she has the litter of young.
 This is usually around February and August.
 The young are born, and they grow quickly.
 They reach adult size in only six weeks, at which time they start to run around the attic.
 This is often when homeowners first notice a problem, because they've suddenly gone from one squirrel to five!
 You must be aware of the young.
 If you remove just the female squirrel while the litter of young is less than six weeks old, you will have a problem.
 The young may scratch or claw, maybe through the ceiling, or they may starve to death and rot and stink.
 It is very inhumane to remove a nursing female squirrel and leave the young behind.
 Read more about nest of baby animals in the attic.

 What kind of damage is caused by squirrels in the attic?
 The primary problems are trampling down insulation and creating tunnels, leaving feces and urine in the attic, bringing plant matter and nesting material into the attic, chewing on wood beams in the attic, and chewing on electrical wires in the attic.
 Some of these activities are merely unsanitary, but some can cause a risk of fire hazard.
+Also, be aware that if you have squirrels living in your attic, they might die in your attic, and cause a big odor problem.
+Read about How To Find a Dead Squirrel in the House.
 Read more about damage from squirrels in the attic.

 How do I trap squirrels?
 Trapping is helpful in some cases of squirrels in the attic, but actually not the majority.
 In most cases, your best option is to perform a squirrel exclusion - this means that you install a one-way door on the squirrels' primary entry/exit hole.
 To do this, you must first seal up all secondary points of entry, and make sure there are no vulnerable areas to chew back in.
 But if an exclusion isn't possible, or the risk of chewing on wood is too high, then a repeater trap, which can catch up to eight squirrels at once, and mounted directly on that main entry/exit hole, is best.
 If that isn't possible for some reason, only then are baited cage traps the best option.
 They should be bolted to the roof or fascia boards.
 Never place a trap inside an attic - squirrels will NEVER enter there.
 I don't know why, but it is a guaranteed fact.
 You should set 5-6 traps, to catch the female and all the young.
 Never set traps if the young are immobile in a nest in the attic.
 Read more about squirrel trapping and about the best type of squirrel bait.